James Iredell: Roles in the Revolution

 Although employed by the British government, Iredell was a strong supporter of independence and the revolution.
 In 1774, he wrote To the Inhabitants of Great Britain where he laid out arguments opposing the concept of parliamentary supremacy over America.
 This essay established Iredell, then 23, as the most influential political essayist in North Carolina at that time.
 His treatise Principles of an American Whig predates and echoes themes and ideas of the Declaration of Independence.

 After the revolution began, Iredell helped organize the court system of North Carolina, and was elected a judge of the superior court in 1778.
 His career advanced through a number of political and judicial posts in the state, including that of attorney general from 1779 to 1781.
 In 1787 the state assembly appointed him commissioner and charged him with compiling and revising the laws of North Carolina.
 His work was published in 1791 as Iredell's Revisal.

 Following the Revolution, financial limitations barred his being a delegate to the Philadelphia convention, he corresponded regularly with the North Carolina delegates.
 Iredell was a leader of the Federalists in North Carolina, and a strong supporter of the proposed Constitution.
 In the 1788 convention at Hillsborough, he argued unsuccessfully in favor of its adoption.
 Iredell was the floor leader for the Federalists (North Carolina later ratified the Constitution after Congress amended it through the addition of the Bill of Rights).
 After the convention failed to ratify the Constitution, he continued to promote it, joining William R. Davie (the later founder of the University of North Carolina), to publish the convention debates at their own expense for distribution across the state.

 Supreme Court Justice

 On February 8, 1790, President George Washington nominated Iredell as an associate justice on the newly established United States Supreme Court, and on February 10, he was confirmed by the United States Senate.
 He was sworn into office on May 12.

 The case load of the first Supreme Court was light.
 In fact, the court did not hear its first case until 1791 when it decided West v.
 Barnes.
-The decision was unanimous, but Iredell requested that Congress change the harsh statute governing the West decision.
+The decision was unanimous, but Iredell requested that Congress change the harsh statute governing the West decision as explained in his seriatim decision.
 The Justices gathered to hear arguments only twice a year, and there are only a handful of opinions written by Justice Iredell in his years on the court.
 Of them, two of the most significant are: